Top 10: Cheap e-Ink readers

 2013.
 Kobo launched new cheaper front-lit e-reader and some new features

-Kobo has introduced the new e-reader, Kobo Aura, which serves as a more affordable alternative to the company's $170 "luxury" front-lit e-reader, the Aura HD.
-The Kobo Aura is currently available for pre-order and will be on sale starting September 16 at a price of $149.
-It offers 4 GB of storage, which can be expanded up to 32 GB, and features a front-lit screen with a resolution of 212 DPI.
-In addition, Kobo has made several content-related announcements.
-One of them is the launch of a book discovery feature called "Beyond the Book."
-Furthermore, Kobo Kids, the children's ebookstore, will offer approximately 100,000 titles.
-This platform allows parents to create dedicated accounts for their children, set book-buying allowances, and pre-select the books that their kids can purchase.
-Additionally, Kobo has partnered with the read-it-later service Pocket, integrating the Pocket app directly into Kobo's e-readers.
+Kobo introduces the new e-reader Kobo Aura, a more affordable version of the company’s $170 “premium” front-lit e-reader, the Aura HD.
+The Kobo Aura, which is available for preorder now and will be on sale starting September 16, is priced at $149.
+It features 4 GB of storage — expandable to 32 GB — and a 212-DPI, front-lit display.
+Kobo also announced several content updates, including a new book discovery feature named “Beyond the Book.”
+The children’s ebookstore, Kobo Kids, will offer approximately 100,000 children’s titles.
+It will enable parents to set up dedicated accounts for their kids, allocate book-buying allowances and pre-select the books their children can purchase.
+Additionally, Kobo has partnered with the read-it-later service Pocket, integrating the Pocket app directly into Kobo’s e-readers.

 Author: Dhaval Parekh